shindavid/AlphaZeroArcade/docs/Scrabble.md

 learn a policy for this game using perfect-information tree-search techniques, and then somehow convert the perfect-information strategy into an imperfect-information one.

-3. Construct an _information set_ MCTS (ISMCTS) tree, where each node instead represents an _information set_.
+3. Construct an _information set_ MCTS (ISMCTS) tree, where each node represents an _information set_.
 This is the part of the game state that is visible to the acting player.
 Devise tree search mechanics that operate on this tree.